 What is varicella virus vaccine?

-Varicella virus vaccine is used to help prevent these diseases in adults and children who are at least 12 months old.
+Varicella virus vaccine is used to help prevent this disease in adults and children who are at least 12 months old.

 This vaccine works by exposing you to a small dose of the virus or a protein from the virus, which causes the body to develop immunity to the disease.
 This vaccine will not treat an active infection that has already developed in the body.